microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 This tutorial walks you through using the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in Visual Studio Code.
 You use AI-powered chat conversations to help with refactoring code, improving your code understanding, and finding your way around configuring VS Code.

-If you're new to using GitHub Copilot in VS Code, see the [GitHub Copilot Getting Started](/docs/copilot/getting-started.md) or the [GitHub Copilot Overview](/docs/copilot/overview.md).
+If you're new to using GitHub Copilot in VS Code, see the [GitHub Copilot Overview](/docs/copilot/overview.md) or get set up and discover the key capabilities in the [GitHub Copilot Getting Started Tutorial](/docs/copilot/getting-started.md).

 ## Prerequisites